akaJLM/tild/README.md

 Resume
 ------

-**A simple front end framework - more a starter point then a real front-end framework (also it's a Alpha idea, nothing tested yet)**
+**A simple front end framework - more a starter point then a real front-end framework (also it's a Alpha version, only a small part tested yet)**

 Currently compatible with IE9+, Chrome, Firefox, Opera, Safari